AshDubey8/ashdubey/src/pages/blog/broadcasting-vs-streaming.md

 **Global Access**: Content available worldwide without local transmission infrastructure.

-**Detailed Analytics**: Track what viewers watch, when they stop, what they skip.
+**Analytics**: Track what viewers watch, when they stop, what they skip.

 ## Limitations